CIT28/files/w9/ps2p2.md

 # Part 2

 ## Setup
-- Create a new folder inide of the ps2 at the same level as atl, then create another folder named connect and then inside that folder create a file named schema.sql and README.md, then commit with message:
+- Inside of the ps2 at the same level as atl *, create a new folder  connect and then inside that folder create a file named schema.sql and README.md, then commit with message:
     - **COMMIT MESSAGE - "connect ready"**

+    * Yes I realized that last week in the detail instructions I did have alt and not atl.
+I noticed about half you saw my mistake!
+My apologies.

 ## Problem to Solve
 - Review the Problem to Solve - https://cs50.harvard.edu/sql/2024/psets/2/connect/